-FISCALYEAR TAXPAYERS must file a 2012 return for a fiscal year beginning in 2012 and ending in 2013.
-Use the Form PTE applicable to the tax year in which the short year or fiscal year begins.
-For example, if the tax year begins in June 30, 2012, use Form 2012 PTE, regardless of the ending date of the tax year.
+FISCAL YEAR FILERS AND SHORT YEAR FILERS use the PTE return applicable to the tax year in which the fiscal year or short year begins.
+For example, if the tax year begins in June 30, 2015, use the 2015 PTE return, regardless of the ending date of the tax year.

 In general, the federal return that you are required or elect to file determines the New Mexico income tax return that you file.
+See the chart below.